edemagbenyo/weather-app-vanillajs/README.md

 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/weather-app-vanillajs?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/edemagbenyo?style=social)

 Weather app displays weather information of a specified location.
-It display the current weather temperature and the minimum and maximum temperature of the day.
+The application shows the current weather temperature with the minimum and maximum temperature of the day.
 It also shows an icon that depicts the weather for the day.

 ## Live version